IPhone 12 Pro: Reception

 The iPhone 12 Pro received generally positive reviews.
 The Verge called it a "beautiful, powerful, and incredibly capable device", praising the new design reminiscent of the iPhone 5, the speed of the A14 Bionic processor, and its 5G capabilities, (Note: Only the United States variant of the iPhone 12 Pro, model A2341, supports mmWave (millimeter wave) 5G, meaning that users in other markets and countries do not benefit from the faster speeds of that type of 5G.) but noted the decrease in battery life compared to the iPhone 11 Pro and the low number of upgrades compared to the iPhone 12.

 Engadget also gave the iPhone 12 Pro a positive review, praising the MagSafe wireless charging and accessory system as well as the improved camera system, but noted the lack of upgrade motivation if users had already purchased a new iPhone in 2019.

 Apple was criticized for the continued reliance on Face ID as the sole biometric option to unlock the device, which is incompatible with face masks.
 This limitation was lifted with the introduction of the iOS 14.5, which permits the user to unlock the phone while wearing a face mask, using the paired and password unlocked Apple Watch as its alternative authenticator.
-The iPhone SE (3rd generation) is the only phone that Apple currently produces that supports Touch ID, an alternative option that is compatible with face masks.
+The iPhone SE (3rd generation) was the last phone produced by Apple that supports Touch ID, an alternative option that is compatible with face masks.
 All models can still use a passcode to log in.